 - The title of the work

-In the list of works cited, the surname (family name) of the author comes first, followed by the personal name (first name).
+In the list of works cited, the last name (surname) of the author comes first, followed by the first name (personal name).

-If there are several authors, each is separated from the others with a comma, and there is an “and” before the final author.
-All authors aside from the first have their surname after their personal name:
+If there are two authors, they are separated from each other with a comma and there is an "and" before the final author.

 The main titles of printed material and web pages are italicised.

-Sometimes a reference will have two titles: the name of an article or entry, and the name of the whole work.
-For example, journals have a name, but each individual article also has a title.
-Anthologies have both a book title and a chapter title.
-In these cases, the main title is italicised, but the section (article or chapter) title is put in quotation marks (“ ”):
+Sometimes a reference will have two titles: the name of an article or entry, and the name of the container, or the whole, larger work in which the source is located.
+For example, journals (the container) have a name, but each individual article also has a title.
+Anthologies have both a book title (the container) and a chapter title.
+In these cases, the container title is italicised, but the section (article or chapter) title is put in quotation marks (" "):

 Pere, Vernice Wineera.
-“Song from Kapiti.”
+"Song from Kapiti."
 Lake, Mountain, Tree: An Anthology of Writing on New Zealand Nature and Landscape.
-Ed.
-Philip Temple.
-Auckland: Godwit, 1998.
-220-221.
-Print.
+Edited by Philip Temple, Godwit, 1998, 220-221.

-In titles, all words should begin with an upper-case letter except for minor functional words (a, the, and, but, in, of, to, etc.).
-If there is a title and subtitle, put a colon between the two unless the title ends on a question mark or exclamation point.
+Note: All words in a title should begin with an upper-case letter except for minor functional words (e.g. a, the, and, but, in, of, to, etc.).
+If there is a title and subtitle, put a colon between the two unless the title ends with a question mark or exclamation mark.

 The other elements of the entry vary depending on the type of source being referenced.
 Formatting details for each type of source are given on these pages: